jenspfahl/anotherpass-browserextension/README.md

     * the shared **Base Key** (`BK`) and stores it for future communication
     * a **One-Time Key** (`OTKrs`)
     * a **Transport Key** derived from the previous scanned **Session Key**, since `BK` is not yet known by the extension --> `TKrs = SHA256(SK + OTKrs)`
-1. Now the app responds to the extension as described in "Common communication" but with a fifferently derived **Transport Key**:
+1. Now the app responds to the extension as described in "Common communication" but with a differently derived **Transport Key**:
     * by using `PrivKext` to decrypt `TKrs` (common behaviour)
     * using `TKrs` to decrypt the payload (common behaviour)
     * Payload contains: